IMMIGRATION BOND AND CANCELLATION OF REMOVAL CASES:

 When a person is detained by ICE, they are often taken to a processing center and then are transported to a detention center.
 In Arizona detained persons are typically sent to the Florence, Eloy, or La Palma Detention Centers.

 Certain detained persons may qualify for a bond.
 This means that an Immigration Judge may allow the detained person to pay a certain amount of money in order to leave the detention facility.
 We have helped thousands of people obtain immigration bonds, and we can help you every step of the way, from obtaining a bond all the way through to the final hearing.

 In general, it can take several days or even weeks before a Judge will hold an immigration bond hearing.
 Much of this will depend on the detention center processing time and the Immigration Court’s schedule.
 If a bond is granted, the detained person is allowed to return home and can fight his or her case outside of the detention center.
 In all cases, it makes sense to speak with a deportation attorney as soon as possible.
 You may only have one chance to get a bond and a mistake could result in removal!

-At any time, feel free to call our immigration attorneys.
+Please feel free to call our immigration attorneys at any time.
 Our team will take the time to understand your bond/cancellation case and we know how to help.
-The consultation is free.
-We will look for positive solutions and do everything we can to keep families together.
+Every case is unique and the consultation is free.
+We will look for positive solutions and do everything possible to keep families together.
 We believe in our clients and take our representation extremely seriously.
-We look forward to speaking to you today.
+We look forward to speaking with you today.